PAIDiPaidThis.com

 Why the price varies so much

-Cake pricing comes down to size, design and skill.
-A tall, sculpted cake with sugar flowers and hand-piped detail takes far longer to make than a clean, simple two-tier, and that labour is most of the cost.
-Premium flavours and fillings add a little, guest numbers set how much cake you actually need, and a well-known cake designer charges more than a talented home baker.
-Delivery and setup can appear on the quote too, and city makers tend to price higher.
+Cake pricing comes down to size, design and skill, in roughly that order of impact.
+A tall, sculpted cake with sugar flowers and hand-piped detail takes far longer to make than a clean, simple two-tier, and that labour is most of the cost, not the ingredients.
+Premium flavours and fillings add a little, but nowhere near as much as decoration does.
+Guest numbers set how much cake you actually need, so a smaller wedding can get away with a smaller (and cheaper) cake even with an ambitious design.
+Who makes it matters too.
+A well-known cake designer with a waiting list and a studio to run charges more than a talented home baker doing this on the side, even when the finished cake looks similar.
+Delivery and setup can appear as a separate line on the quote, especially for tall or delicate designs that need careful transport, and city-based makers tend to price higher than those working from a village or small town, reflecting their overheads and demand.

 How to pay less

-• Keep the decoration simple, since hand-piped sugar flowers add hours of labour
+• Keep the decoration simple, since hand-piped sugar flowers and intricate icing work add hours of labour that you pay for directly

-• Serve the cake as your dessert to save on a separate pudding course from the catering
+• Serve the cake as your dessert to save on a separate pudding course from the catering, rather than paying for both

-• Compare a few cake makers on the same size and design so the quotes line up
+• Compare a few cake makers on the same size and design so the quotes actually line up, rather than comparing a plain two-tier against a sculpted one

 Common questions